Delta Explained: How Much Your Option Moves With the Stock

 Delta answers one plain question: when the stock moves $1, how much does my option move?

 Apple is at $200 and your $200 call has a delta of 0.50.
-Apple ticks up to $201.
-Your option gains roughly $0.50 a share, about $50.
-If a different call had a delta of 0.20, that same $1 move would earn it only about $0.20 a share, or $20.
-Higher delta, bigger reaction.
+Apple ticks up to $201, a $1 move.
+Your option gains roughly $0.50 a share, $50 for the contract.
+Picture the stock's whole $1 move as a full bar, and your option catching half of it.

 Delta and Moneyness Go Together